401(k) vs. Life Insurance: Which Is Better for Retirement?

 Although it’s possible to have leftover funds from a 401(k) you can pass on to your loved ones, it’s not guaranteed.

 Life insurance and 401(k) plans are used differently.
-If your primary goal is to build a nest egg for retirement, a 401(k) often stands out as the superior option due to its tax advantages, potential employer matching contributions and the power of compound growth over time.
+If your primary goal is to build a nest egg for retirement, a 401(k) is often the superior option due to its tax advantages, potential employer matching contributions and the power of compound growth over time.
 But before participating in one, check the plan details with your employer's human resources department to understand how it works.

 On the other hand, life insurance shines in estate planning, offering a tax-free death benefit to your heirs, which can cover specific financial needs such as funeral expenses or establishing a college fund for children or grandchildren.
 Life insurance can ensure your legacy is secured and your family's financial needs are met without the same tax implications that retirement accounts might incur upon your passing.
 If buying life insurance suits your situation and goals, consider the different types available.
 Comparing policies and rates from different insurance providers can help you find the best life insurance based on your needs.